HazyResearch/deepdive/doc/configuration.md

 }
 ```

-Different styles of [extractors](extractors.md) are defined using different
+Different styles of extractors are defined using different
 sets of directives.
 There is nevertheless a subset of directives that are common
 to all styles:

 - `style`: specifies the style of the extractor.
 Can take the values
   `tsv_extractor`, `sql_extractor`, or
   `cmd_extractor`.
-See the ['Writing extractors' document](extractors.md) for
-  details about the different styles of extractors.
 This is a mandatory
   directive.

 - `before`: specifies a shell command to run **before** executing the extractor.